francois-rd/coma/docs/source/tutorials/hooks/intro.rst

 :pre init:
     N/A
 :main init:
     The default :obj:`init_hook` is :func:`coma.hooks.init_hook.default`.
-This
-    hook initializes the command object by providing its constructor with all configs, in order, as positional arguments.
+This hook initializes the command object using all configs, in order, as positional arguments.
 :post init:
     N/A
 :pre run: